Joyce tells her story

 So much stuff

 Once we had finished with the deciding, they boxed many things to be shipped to my sister out of state.
 They also boxed things to deliver to me.
 We still weren’t sure how I would get them, but this was a good first step.
-We also marked the furniture I wanted delivered to my new apartment and listed the things that could be sold or donated.
+We marked the furniture I wanted delivered to my new apartment and made a list of things that could be sold or donated.

 My new friends at OKC Mature Moves (even though I was paying them, they seemed more like friends) arranged a meeting with an estate sale person.
 They told me all about how online sales work, but they really weren’t sure if there was enough left to sell for a profit.
 I had collections from many years that I really didn’t want to just give away, so they found a liquidator who would take on the sale.
 This process took a while.
 They finished it a few weeks later and I was so excited to get a check – not a lot, but it was something.